To take advantage of Cortex XDR investigation and detection

 you use Check Point FW1/VPN1 firewalls, you can still take advantage

-logs can be used as the sole data source, however, you can also
+Check Point firewall logs can be used as the sole data source, however,

-use Check Point firewall logs in conjunction with Palo Alto Networks
+you can also use Check Point firewall logs in conjunction with Palo

-stitch data from Check Point firewalls with other logs to make up
+from Check Point firewalls with other logs to make up network stories

-Cortex XDR can also return raw data from Check Point firewalls in
+raw data from Check Point firewalls in XQL queries.

 sessionid = 0

-raise Analytics alerts and can apply IOC and BIOC rule matching.
+alerts and can apply IOC, BIOC, and Correlation Rule matching.
+You

 Ensure that your Check Point firewalls meet the